JeremyTallant/sql-challenge/README.md

 ### Summary of Query for Employees in Sales and Development Departments
 ![image](images/query7.png)

+This SQL query effectively identifies and lists all employees who are part of either the Sales or the Development departments.
+It provides crucial details like employee number, last name, first name, and department name.
+The query has yielded a substantial total of 137,952 rows, indicating the combined size of these two key departments within the organization.

 Key Aspects of the Query Results:
 1. **Focused Departmental Selection**: The query uses the `WHERE` clause with the `IN` operator to specifically target employees in the 'Sales' and 'Development' departments.
 This dual department focus offers insights into two pivotal areas of the organization.
 2. **Detailed Employee Information**: By including comprehensive details for each employee, the query facilitates easy identification and referencing, which is essential for internal operations and communications.